pingcap/docs/sql-statements/sql-statement-admin-pause-ddl.md

 ---
-title: ADMIN PAUSE DDL
+title: ADMIN PAUSE DDL JOBS
-summary: An overview of the usage of ADMIN PAUSE DDL for the TiDB database.
+summary: An overview of the usage of ADMIN PAUSE DDL JOBS for the TiDB database.
 ---

-# ADMIN PAUSE DDL
+# ADMIN PAUSE DDL JOBS

 `ADMIN PAUSE DDL` allows you to pause a running DDL job.
 The `job_id` can be found by running [`ADMIN SHOW DDL JOBS`](/sql-statements/sql-statement-admin-show-ddl.md).